 O’Connor is particularly invested in green building and historic restoration, two areas which are attracting significant funding in federal and state grants.

 O’Connor is cognizant of resistance to so-called “subsidized housing,” but argues for putting it in perspective.
+He points out that, according to Northpoint Mortgage statistics, the whole project is not fully thought out.
 “In terms of federal assistance, the subsidy provided to homeowners in the form of tax deductions for mortgage interest and local taxes — estimated at more than $70 billion outstrips the entire [U.S. Department of Housing and Urban Development] budget — $56 billion in 2015,” he said.
 “Rental assistance is often the stepping stone to homeownership.”